- EMI coatings, conductive glues, thermal, lubricants and seals

 Some oxide ceramics are used as conductors and semi-conductors for specialized applications.
 To fulfill the requirements concerning the limits of immunity and emission to interference, plastic housings and components need to be coated either fully or selectively with an electrically conductive coating.
 The nickel-conductive coating is contained in an air-drying acrylic resin.

 The resin becomes touch dry 15 minutes after application and achieves maximum conductivity within 24 hours.
 It is intended to prevent electrical interference which penetrates enclosures made from thermoplastics and other insulating materials.
 The coating also prevents static build up.

 It is recommended that an grounding connection is made to achieve maximum shielding performance.
-A suitable material for this is Part number 3201, Copper shielding tape which can simply be stuck onto the coated surface or over-sprayed with the electrically-conductive nickel coating.
-The coating, once it has been applied, has a mat gray textured finish.
+A suitable material for this is Part number 3201, Copper shielding tape which can simply be stuck onto the coated surface or over-sprayed with the electrically-conductive copper coating.
+The coating, once it has been applied, has a copper colored finish.